venksrid001/cowrie/architecture-design.md

 **First Time Attack:**

-Whenever any attacker first time tries to access the honeypot.
+This is when attacker tries to access the honeypot for the first time.
 In this scenario, we can provide user a fresh environment and we don’t need to prepare too much for this.
 It would be the simplest solution.

 **Returning Attack:**

-In this scenario, an attacker comes back to exploits a system again then we need to make sure that:
+In this scenario, if an attacker comes back to exploit a system, we need to make sure that:

 1. The attacker can see exactly the same changes to the file structure that he made in his previous session.
 Like create new folder, rename existing folder, delete any folder, create new file etc.
-2. Metadata (e.g., last modified owner, last modified files, last modified directories, last modified time etc) for files and directories should not be altered.
+2. Metadata (e.g. last modified owner, last modified files, last modified directories, last modified time etc) for files and directories should not be altered.
 3. There should not be noticeable delay in the response.
-4. The attacker should be able to see his all-historical commands as it is and in the same sequence, which he has performed by executing commands.
+4. The attacker should be able to see their all-historical commands as it is and in the same order in which they performed the commands.
-5. There should not be any evidence where attacker should be able to observe that any commands has been replayed or re-executed.
+5. There should not be any evidence that lets the attacker know if any command has been replayed or re-executed.

-Below diagram depicts the process architecture for Supercharged cowrie project
+The diagram below depicts the process architecture for Supercharged cowrie project
 ![](diagrams/Process_View_of_Cowrie_Project.png)

-**Login Process:** It is an expternal process, and it is not part of our implementation.
+**Login Process:** It is an external process, and it is not part of our implementation.
 This step is just to show the starting point of the interaction.

-**Identification of Un-authorised Access Process:** This process will check for all of the SSH accesses, if any authorized person will try to acceess the system then it will not forwaard the login (SSH) request to the honeypot.
-Only un-authorised SSH requests will be forwaarded to the honeypot system.
+**Identification of Un-authorised Access Process:** This process will check for all of the SSH accesses.
+If an authorized person tries to acceess the system, then it will not forward the login (SSH) request to the honeypot.
+Only un-authorised SSH requests will be forwarded to the honeypot system.

-**Honeypot Process:** It will accpets the SSH request and keep track of all of the actions specified above.
+**Honeypot Process:** It will accpet the SSH request and keep track of all the actions specified above.

-**Attacker's Actions Anslysis Process:** This process will study the actions performed by the attacker, so that we can find out any vulnerabilities in our system and make it robust.
+**Attacker's Actions Anslysis Process:** This process will study the actions performed by the attacker.
+This will help us to find any vulnerabilities in our system and make it robust.

 #### Non-functional Requirements:
 Non functional requirements can be splitted into multiple categories, as described below:

 **1. High performance:**
-Supercharged Cowrie system should respond quickly Whenever any attacker tried to login.
+Supercharged Cowrie system should respond quickly whenever an attacker tries to login.
-Also, if there are multiple attacks on the same time then system must be able to tackle all of the requests.
+Also, if there are multiple attacks on at the same time, then the system must be able to tackle all of the requests.

 **2. User friendly:**
-Attacker should not be able to identify that he is trapped with the honeypot.
+Attacker should not be able to identify that he is trapped within the honeypot.

-**3. Security:** Supercharged cowrie project should be able to indentify authorised and un-authorised access effieciently and any un-authorised access should not be allowed to access actual system.
+**3. Security:** Supercharged cowrie project should be able to indentify authorised and un-authorised access efficiently.Un-authorised access should not be allowed to access the actual system.

 **4. Failure tolerance:** The system should be fail proof and be able to recover and keep working in a matter of seconds.